srigi/ipub-security/readme.md

 #### `@Secured\Role`
 Grand access only to specified `role`.

-One every place where `*_NAME` applies, you can specify multiple names separated by comma.
+On every place where `*_NAME` applies, you can specify multiple names separated by comma.

 ### Using in presenters, components, models, etc.
 Permission check can be performed also manually.
 You just need `Nette\Security\User` instance on which you call: